-Hi friends!
-Way back in 2016 I went to Toronto for the weekend for Ellie Goulding’s concert and I jam-packed my schedule (whoops).
-I did do a bit of vlogging, feel free to watch it here: Taco Fest + Ellie Goulding VLOG.
-Fika is just one of the cute little cafes I ended up visiting while here that I loved so much I had to share.
-I originally found the Fika cafe on a Buzzfeed article, and then I visited in 2016, and now I try to go back anytime I’m in Toronto.
-It’s in a great location, right in the heart of Kensington Market so you can head there for breakfast and then explore the market or vice versa.
-Kensington Market just keeps expanding, and expanding each time I go there’s somewhere new to explore.
-If you’re visiting Toronto for the first time, Kensington Market is a must!
+Fika is just one of the cute little cafes I ended up visiting while in Toronto way back in 2016.
+I loved so much that I had to share.
+I originally found the Fika Cafe in Kensington Market on a Buzzfeed article.
+Then, I visited in 2016, and now I try to go back anytime I’m in Toronto.
+It’s in a great location, right in the heart of Kensington Market!
+You can head there for breakfast and then explore the market or vice versa.
+Kensington Market just keeps expanding, and expanding each time I go.
+Luckily, there’s always somewhere new to explore.
+If you’re visiting Toronto for the first time, Fika Cafe in Kensington Market is a must!

 Seems to be exactly the type of place you’d expect in Kensington Market- locally sourced, earthy type menu items.
 I got a kind of healthy breakfast sandwich that had egg, pesto, sprouts and kale (I think?) in it and I was not about it at all, but my sister really liked it.
 They also had a breakfast granola/yogurt deal and I’m really kicking myself for not ordering it.
 Update edit: I have since tried it, it was delicious.
 Last time we were there my cousin got the almond butter avocado toast, I had a bite and I’ve been making it at home ever since.